Anatomy of a Child's Brain

 The brain can be divided into the cerebrum, brainstem, and cerebellum:

 Cerebrum.
-The cerebrum (supratentorial or front of brain) is composed of the right and left hemispheres.
+The cerebrum (front of brain) is composed of the right and left hemispheres.
 Functions of the cerebrum include: initiation of movement, coordination of movement, temperature, touch, vision, hearing, speech and language, judgment, reasoning, problem solving, emotions, and learning.

 Brainstem.
-The brainstem (midline or middle of brain) includes the midbrain, the pons, and the medulla.
+The brainstem (middle of brain) includes the midbrain, the pons, and the medulla.
 Functions of this area include: movement of the eyes and mouth, relaying sensory messages (such as, hot, pain, or loud), hunger, respirations, consciousness, cardiac function, body temperature, involuntary muscle movements, sneezing, coughing, vomiting, and swallowing.

 Cerebellum.
-The cerebellum (infratentorial or back of brain) is located at the back of the head.
+The cerebellum (back of brain) is located at the back of the head.
 Its function is to coordinate voluntary muscle movements and to maintain posture, balance, and equilibrium.

 More specifically, other parts of the brain include the following: